minio/minio/docs/kms/README.md

 Auto-Encryption is useful especially if the Minio operator wants to ensure that objects are **never** stored in plaintext - for example if sensitive data is stored on public cloud storage.

-To enable auto-encryption either set the ENV. variable:
+To enable auto-encryption set the environment variable to `on`:

 ```sh
 export MINIO_SSE_AUTO_ENCRYPTION=on